By clicking on the product links in this article, Mattressnut may receive a commission fee to support our work. See our affiliate disclosure.

 The viscose family on sheet labels:

 Both lyocell and bamboo viscose cool better than cotton sateen (+1.8°F in our test).
-The question between the two is whether the $20–$100 premium for lyocell is justified by its durability and cleaner manufacturing.
-For most buyers who test 60 nights of sleep on sheets as we did, the answer depends on how long they plan to own the sheets.
+The question between the two is whether the $20–$100 premium for lyocell is justified by its raw-process closed-loop manufacturing, given that PlushBeds-tier bamboo with OEKO-TEX 100 certification addresses the consumer-facing safety question directly.
+For most buyers, PlushBeds Bamboo Sheets are our overall winner.
 See our full guide to best cooling sheets for a complete tested ranking.

 Cooling Test: Lyocell vs Bamboo Viscose Heat-Pad Results